Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 #### Part 2: Registering Your Broadcom Account

 Broadcom (formerly VMware) now requires account registration before you can download the VMware Workstation software.
 Follow the instructions below to do so.
 You only have to do this once.
-(If you already have an account using your Seneca e-mail, skip to Step 3.)
+(If you already have an account using your Seneca e-mail, skip to Part 3.)

 1. Visit the Broadcom registration site: profile.broadcom.com/web/registration
 1. Provide your Seneca e-mail address and continue.